nsf/gocode/README.md

 ## An autocompletion daemon for the Go programming language

-Now support Go1.11 Go modules.
+- support Go1.11 Go modules.
+- support Go1.18 generics.

 Gocode is a helper tool which is intended to be integrated with your source code editor, like vim, neovim and emacs.
 It provides several advanced capabilities, which currently includes: